- Aadhaar Card: An Overview

 - In case you lost it you can get the duplicate Aadhaar card which is equally valid

 - Aadhaar card is important because it was created as a unique and universal identity card for the people residing in India.

-- It help to remove the requirement for producing different documents for availing various services created by the government of India.
+- It helps to remove the requirement for producing different documents for availing various services created by the government of India.